-In determining bonuses, the Compensation Committee evaluates the performance of our company for the year compared to other real estate investment trusts and the overall market.
-Accomplishments during 2010 included the acquisition of 10 senior housing properties with a total of 805 skilled nursing beds, 287 assisted living units and 47 independent living units for \$94.6 million, including transaction fees.
-In determining bonuses, the Compensation Committee does not rely upon any specific performance targets or measurements related to our company.
+The Compensation Committee does not rely upon any specific performance targets or measurements related to our company when determining bonuses.
 Overall company performance is evaluated relative to stockholder value and return over the year, revenue growth, new investment levels relative to market constraints and external factors outside the control of our company.